fsoaresantos/Yoga-pose-Image-Classification-Project/yoga-pose-api.md

  - `summary` - string
  - `exception` - string

-*Figure 1* bellow illustrate the api interface output to a request without submiting an image file.
+*Figures 1* and *2* bellow illustrate the api interface output to two requests without submiting an image file.

 ---